St. John's, Newfoundland and Labrador: Medical centres and hospitals

-St. John's is served by Eastern Health, Newfoundland and Labrador's largest health authority.
+St. John's is served by NL Health Services, Newfoundland and Labrador's provincial health authority.
 The city's major hospitals include the Health Sciences Centre, St. Clare's Mercy Hospital, Waterford Hospital and the Janeway Children's Health and Rehabilitation Centre.

 Education

 There are 32 Anglophone primary, elementary and secondary schools in the city of St. John's, including two private schools.
 St. John's also has two schools that are part of the province-wide Conseil Scolaire Francophone (CSF), the Francophone public school district.
 It has two private schools, St. Bonaventure's College and Lakecrest Independent.

 The main campus of Atlantic Canada's largest university, Memorial University of Newfoundland (MUN), is in St. John's.
 There are satellite campuses on Signal Hill, St. John's, and the Ocean Sciences Centre in nearby Logy Bay.
 The Fisheries and Marine Institute of Memorial University of Newfoundland (MI or simply Marine Institute) is a post-secondary ocean and marine polytechnic in St. John's and is affiliated with Memorial University of Newfoundland.
-MUN provides comprehensive education and grants degrees and was one of the top ten comprehensive universities in Canada according to Macleans in 2021.
+MUN provides comprehensive education and grants degrees, and was one of the top ten comprehensive universities in Canada according to Maclean's in 2021.

 The College of the North Atlantic (CNA) is the public college of the province and operates two main campuses in the city.
-CNA provides career, trade, and university-transfer programs for St. John's residents.
+CNA provides career, trade, degree and university-transfer programs for St. John's residents.

 The city hosts several private colleges and post-secondary schools; Academy Canada, Eastern College, and Keyin College are the largest of these.